-It is with much gratitude that I continue on my journey of sobriety with this new service position for the district!
-I am excited to start this venture, and nervous to I realize I have Nancy's big shoes to fill!
+It is with much gratitude that I continue on my journey of sobriety with this new service position for the Eastside Intergroup.
+I am excited to start this venture, and nervous too, I realize I have Nancy's big shoes to fill!